top of page

 Clindamycin and Nicotinamide Gel is a topical (this means something that is applied on the skin's surface) medication that is used to treat acne.
 It is a combination of two active ingredients:

-1. Clindamycin: It is an antibiotic that helps to kill the bacteria that cause acne.
+1. Clindamycin: It is an antibiotic that helps with bacterial acne by killing the bacteria that cause acne.
 It inhibits the growth of bacteria and reduces inflammation.

 2. Nicotinamide (also popularly known as 'niacinamide'): It is a form of vitamin B3 that helps to reduce inflammation and redness associated with acne.

 It is supposed to be directly applied to the skin.
-Following are some steps you can take while applying it:
+Following are some steps you can take while using it:

 • Wash the affected area and dry it.